 As you consider using astilbes, evaluate their mature size, texture and color as well as bloom time.
 In this part of New England the bloom time ranges from June through August and on into mid September with a couple later varieties.
 As with any plant there are a number of variables involved in actual bloom time and this is something you will have to work with at your location.
 No matter which you choose, we are certain you will enjoy this trouble free perennial.

-Dividing every fifth year or when the center begins to degrade will keep your astilbes looking good for a long time.
+Dividing every fifth year or when the center begins to degrade and bloom scapes diminish in number, will keep your astilbes looking good for a long time.
 Spring feeding around the plant perimeter with a fertilizer of your persuasion, organic or commercial, and fall clean up after several heavy frosts will keep them looking special.
 We wish we could suggest a good, picture-heavy book to serve as reference but as of now have not seen one.
 We try to have our display gardens well marked but don't always have saleable quantities of everything that's on display.
 Come.
 See.
 Enjoy!